-- The real line with algebraic, order and completeness properties. - Convergence and divergence of sequences and series of real numbers with applications.
+- The real line with algebraic, order and completeness properties. - Convergence and divergence of sequences and series of real numbers with applications. •

-- Understand the basic properties of the set of real numbers, including completeness and Archimedean with some consequences. - Recognize bounded, convergent, monotonic and Cauchy sequences - Apply limit comparison, ratio, root, and alternating series tests for convergence and absolute convergence of infinite series of real numbers.
+- Understand the basic properties of the set of real numbers, including completeness and Archimedean with some consequences. - Recognize bounded, convergent, monotonic and Cauchy sequences - Learn to apply various tests such as limit comparison, ratio, root, and alternating series tests for convergence and absolute convergence of infinite series of real numbers.